ericdunbar/ics4u_wiki/termwork/notes/UML-Notes.md

 For example, in the detailed diagram below, you will notice a new symbol (the ```#``` symbol) in front of either variables or methods within the classes.
 This symbol means that the variable or method is ```protected```.
 A ```protected``` variable or method is like having a **private-to-the-class-chain** variable/method.
 For example, any of the children (or sub) classes can see the variable/method, but nothing outside of the familial relationship can see them.

 ### Relationships
 In a larger environment, there will be many class diagrams all inter-related in some fashion.
-In the below example, you will notice a new arrow (the dashed line) which show an **"IS A"** relationship (a car **is a** vehicle).
+In the below example, you will notice a new arrow (solid line with an open triangle) which show an **"IS A"** relationship (a car **is a** vehicle).

 ![Alt text](./images/uml_class_diagram_inheritance.png)